ON DISC -- THE STRONGEST ENTRIES

 indeed unique after all is still too early to say, in my opinion.
 I want to give

 myself much more time with this first.
-Hence my careful itemization of all eight
+Hence my careful itemization of all eleven

 sets for the time being.
-And hence my distinguishing both the Kna '51 and the
+And hence my distinguishing both the Kna '51 and '64 together with the

 Barenboim as still competitive with the Kubelik.